mkalioby/notify-me/README.md

 # notify-me

-This program runs a program and notify you by SMTP email, Android push notification and/or internal notification server.
+This program runs a program and notify you by SMTP email, Android push notification through (pushNotification)[https://github.com/mkalioby/Python_Notifications] and/or internal notification server.

-The internal notification sever can be checked on Ubuntu to get genome notification and Mac OS X to get a notification.
+The internal notification server can be checked on Ubuntu/gnome or Mac OS X to get a notification.

 ## Installation of notification checker